lando/lando/docs/tutorials/pantheon.md

 lando push

 # Push the latest code, database and files with a description of the change
-lando push -m "Updated the widget to do awesome feature x"
+lando push -m "Updated the widget to do awesome thing x"

-# Push only the database
+# Push only the database and code
 lando push --files=none

-# Pull only the files
+# Pull only the files and code
 lando push --database=none
 ```